fithamlak/Leaderboard/README.md

 # 📖 About <a name="about"></a>

-**Leaderboard** is a website which displays scores submitted by different players.
+**Leaderboard** is a website which displays scores submitted by different players It uses api to feach and store data.

 ## 🛠 Built With <a name="built-with"></a>